CyrusNajmabadi/lang-design/CollectionLiterals.md

     * Can the value be used in all contexts (for example, async/non-async)?
     * Can be used for *all* literal forms (for example, a `spread_element` of an *unknown length*)?

-    Note: for whatever type we pick as a natural type, the user can always target-type to the type they want with a simple cast, though that won't be pleasant.
+    Note: for whatever type we pick as a *natural type*, the user can always target-type to the type they want with a simple cast, though that won't be pleasant.

     With all of that, we have a matrix like so: